 People around you

-It’s best if your friends and family and anyone taking care of you is also vaccinated.
-Encourage them to have the flu vaccine and to check if they need any other recommended vaccines, ideally before you start treatment.
+It is best if your friends and family and anyone taking care of you are also vaccinated.
+Encourage them to have the flu vaccine, Covid vaccines and boosters, and to check if they need any other recommended vaccines, ideally before you start treatment.

 Vaccinations after treatment